larics/crazyflies_wiki/README.md

 - dodati linkove

 ## Setting up and working with positioning systems
+It is possible to fly in different localization systems with crazyflies.
+The detailed overview of positioning systems is [here](https://www.bitcraze.io/documentation/system/positioning/)
 ### Optical flow deck
+With only using optical flow deck on crazyflies, it is possible to fly and hover without using external anchors.
+This deck installs on the bottom of the crazyflies and uses camera module that use ground texture and visible features to determine ground velocity of the ccrazyflie.
+Additinally, it has ToF ranging sensor that measures the distance to the ground.
+There are couple of things that need to be careful about when using this deck, and they are explained [here](https://www.bitcraze.io/documentation/tutorials/getting-started-with-flow-deck/#measurement-details) and [here](https://www.bitcraze.io/2023/11/go-with-the-flow-relative-positioning-with-the-flow-deck/).
+Also keep in mind that it is expected to fly over the flat floor, otherwise, because of the distance sensor the height will fluctuate.
 ### Loco positioning
 ### Optitrack